Impact

 Risk and Exploitability

-The CVE does not have an EPSS score available and is not listed in the CISA KEV catalog, but the documented impact and the affected system class suggest the flaw is serious.
-An attacker could deliver malicious code within an app and exploit the memory handling issue to read kernel data; the attack requires local code execution on a device running one of the affected OS versions.
+The EPSS score is < 1% and the CVSS score is 7.5, and the vulnerability is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that an attacker could deliver malicious code within an app and exploit the memory handling issue to read kernel data; the likely attack vector is local code execution on a device running one of the affected OS versions.
 The absence of published exploitation manifests suggests the vector is currently limited, yet the potential damage warrants timely remediation.

 OpenCVE Enrichment